-Four men detained for offering namaz at mosque in Taj Mahal, say police
+Four men arrested for offering namaz at mosque in Taj Mahal, say police

 Devotees are allowed to pray at the site only on Fridays, an official of the Archaeological Survey of India said.

-Four tourists were detained on Wednesday for offering namaz at the mosque located inside the Taj Mahal complex in Agra, The Times of India reported, citing the police.
-The four men were released on bail on Thursday after being produced in a court.
+Four tourists were arrested on Wednesday for offering namaz at the mosque located inside the Taj Mahal complex in Agra, The Times of India reported, citing the police.
+They were released on bail on Thursday after being produced in court.

 Devotees are allowed to offer namaz on the premises only on Fridays, according to the Archaeological Sites and Remains Act, an official of the Archaeological Survey of India told The Times of India.

-The Central Industrial Security Force personnel, deployed at the Taj Mahal for internal security, saw six men offering prayers inside the mosque on Wednesday evening, Agra Superintendent of Police Vikas Kumar said.
+Central Industrial Security Force personnel on duty at the monument saw six men offering prayers inside the mosque on Wednesday evening, Agra Superintendent of Police Vikas Kumar said.
 While four of them were detained, two others escaped.

 Three of them were from Telangana, and one was from Uttar Pradesh’s Azamgarh city.
 They were booked under Section 153 (provocation with intent to cause riots) of the Indian Penal Code, the police said.